lucidlayer/sightline-mcp-server/README.md

 Verify the server's response in the terminal or Cline interface.

+---
 Take a snapshot of https://example.com, then validate that the page contains the text 'Example Domain'.
 If validation fails, compare snapshots and generate a markdown summary.

+---
+"I just updated the homepage at https://example.com to change the headline from 'Example Domain' to 'Welcome to Sightline'.

+Please:

+Take a snapshot of https://example.com.
+Validate that the headline now says 'Welcome to Sightline'.
+If validation fails, compare the new snapshot with the previous one.
+Generate a markdown summary of the differences.
+Store all snapshots and validation results persistently.
+Explain what changed and whether the fix succeeded."

+---